FeepingCreature/feepingcreature.github.com/handling.md

 things like buffer overflows, that can end up corrupting memory basically at random.
 **When you attempt to recover from segfaults, you are playing with fire**.
 That said, moving on ..

+..
+Fourth!
+Despite the fact that this method will result in a valid stackframe chain, it creates a call instruction where none exists in the original executable.
+Compilers that don't emit unwind information for functions that "can't" throw (which, I am told, includes C++ at least under Linux) may experience, at best, scope destructors not being called and/or variable corruption and at worst, **outright crashes**.
+For this reason, it is recommended to only use this method for error logging on such languages. (thanks Maristic @reddit) Lobby your compiler writers to add a flag to treat any pointer dereference as a potential throw site!

 ## the problem

 Segfault crashes are annoying.
 Most exceptions can be caught, but segfaults are the archetypal